timrozday-mgnify/emgapi-v2/deployment/ebi-wp-k8s-hl/README.md

 * Get authentication credentials for quay.io (the built image is private).
 You can get a Kubernetes secrets yaml file from your Quay.io user settings, in the "CLI Password" section.
 * Download the secrets yaml and name the secret `name: quay-pull-secret` in the metadata section.
 Give it the right namespace.
 Put it into this folder.
 * `kubectl apply -f secrets-quayio.yml`

+### Create a secret for nginx serving of private-data (pre-signed URLs)
+Insert the same value of `PRIVATE_DATA_SECURE_LINK_SECRET_KEY` in `secrets-k8s.env` into a copy of `private-data-nginx.conf.template` as the SECRET-KEY.

+`kubectl create secret generic nginx-private-data-config-secret --from-file=private-data-nginx.conf -n emgapiv2-hl-exp`

 ### Deploy
 `kubectl apply -f ebi-wp-k8s-hl.yaml`